indieweb/wordpress-micropub/readme.txt

 TODO

 == Changelog ==

+= 0.4 =
+* Store all properties in post meta except those in a blacklist
+* Support setting authentication and token endpoint in wp-config (set MICROPUB_AUTHENTICATION_ENDPOINT and MICROPUB_TOKEN_ENDPOINT)
+* Support setting all micropub posts to draft in wp-config for testing by setting MICROPUB_DRAFT_MODE in wp-config.
+* Support using local auth to authenticate as opposed to Indieauth as by setting MICROPUB_LOCAL_AUTH in wp-config
+* Set content to summary if no content provided
+* Support querying for syndicate-to and future query options

 = 0.3 =
 * Use the specific WordPress user whose URL matches the access token, if